smart-contracts-org/wallet-refapp/README.md

 ```
 The purpose of this trigger is to send an `ExampleToken` Asset Holding Account invitation for new users

-2. start the `AcceptAirdropRequestTrigger` trigger from root directory
+2. start the `AcceptAirdropRequestTrigger` trigger from trigger directory
 ```
 daml trigger --dar .daml/dist/triggers-0.0.1.dar \
              --trigger-name AcceptAirdropRequestTrigger:acceptAirdropRequestTrigger \